Centre: Centre for Lifelong Learning

 This Course is to familiarise the student with the physical aspects of ageing and its consequences on the ageing individual and his/her family.
 Changes in body function and physical health play an important role in determining the available energy and adaptive skills of Older Adults.
 It is necessary to understand the nature of these changes as these are extensive at this stage of life.

-Concept of Healthy Ageing; Distinction between Normal and Pathological Patterns of Ageing, Factors affecting Healthy Ageing.
+Concept of Healthy Ageing; Distinction between Normal and Pathological Patterns of Ageing, Factors affecting Healthy Ageing.; Productive Ageing: optimal utilisation of potential and resources.

 Concept and Components of ‘Activities of Daily Living’ (ADL) and ‘Quality of Life’ (QoL); ‘Quality of Life Index’ (QoLI): Health-related Quality of Life (HRQoL), Quality Adjusted Life Years (QUALY) and Disability Adjusted Life Years (DALY).